aheimanson/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+It changed top_ten by merging test into the top_ten branch.
+That meant that the quiz.md file got renamed to answers.md since that was the difference between the branches.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?